 On behalf of Doctors Without Borders (MSF), I visited the Rohingya refugee camp in Bangladesh, the largest refugee camp in the world.
 Since 2017, almost one million people have been living in an area where there used to be large forests and a few small villages.
 It is a challenging situation not only for the refugees, but also for the people who have been living there for a long time.

 One year after the devastating earthquakes in Nepal, I visited the little village of Marbu at the foot of the Himalaya.
 The two earthquakes in 2015 destroyed Marbu completely.
 Helvetas supported the villagers with building new and earthquake resilient houses.

 People with HIV and Aids in Zimbabwe can get free treatment at the Ruedi Lüthy Foundation's Newlands Clinic in Harare.
-During several stays in Zimbabwe, I visited many patients of the clinic.Office: Patrick Rohr Kommunikation GmbH
+I've visited the clinic and its patients several times the last years.Office: Patrick Rohr Kommunikation GmbH